miyu-xu/packages-modules-Bluetooth/tools/lint/README.md

 # Bluetooth Lint Checks for AOSP

 Custom Android Lint checks are written here to be executed against Bluetooth Java and Kotlin source code.
+These will appear as part of errorprone builds and pre

 ## How to run Bluetooth lint checks against the code base